Meet Photon Remediation at ALGA ecoforum Brisbane 2025

 Themes include: Beyond the 'Big Three', air, dust, and overlooked exposure routes, and 'Are we doing enough?'

-• Panelists: Emily Brown, Askeland M, Leeder J, Gwinn R, Cousins I, Mansfield S, Bradshaw T
+• Panelists: Emily Brown (co-chair), Askeland M (co-chair), Leeder J, Gwinn R, Cousins I, Mansfield S, Bradshaw T

 • Time: 3:30pm - 5:00pm